Unruh-DeWitt detectors in cosmological spacetimes

-Following the same prescription as in the static case, we consider a Kodama vector $k^c$ along with the vector field $\nabla_a(k^c k_c)$ which are both normal to some null hyperspace which we call the \emph{Kodama horizon}.
+Following the same prescription as in the static case, we consider a Kodama vector $k_a$ along with the vector field $\nabla_a(k^c k_c)$ which are both normal to some trapping surface or apparent horizon\footnote{See Appendix~\ref{sec:Horizons} for a note on the terminology used here.} which we think of as analogous to the the null hypersurface in the stationary example.
 As these two quantities are proportional to each other we find

-which is analogous to the second identity in Eq.~\eqref{Killing0} where we have chosen the sign to reflect that we intend to evaluate the surface gravity on the cosmological apparent horizon defined in Eq.~\eqref{rAH} and not some marginally outer-trapped surface found in dynamical black hole spacetimes.
+which is comparable to the second identity in Eq.~\eqref{Killing0}, where we have chosen the sign to reflect that we intend to evaluate the surface gravity on the cosmological apparent horizon defined in Eq.~\eqref{rAH} and not some marginally outer-trapped surface found in dynamical black hole spacetimes.
 In general, we can not make use of the Killing equation as we did at this point in the stationary case and should instead deploy the altered form

 which tracks the deviation of the Kodama vector from a Killing vector.
 Here we have introduced the energy flux vector $\psi_a$, the details of which can be found in Refs.~\cite{Helou:2014ela,Hayward:1997jp}.
-If we now stipulate that the Kodama vector conforms to the Killing equation by choosing $\psi_a=0$ as in Ref.~\cite{Hayward:1997jp}, we ensure that the surface gravity is uniquely defined and recovers the Reissner-Nordstrom surface gravity in the static limit, while also ensuring that the Kodama horizon is indeed a null hypersurface as claimed earlier.
+If we now stipulate that the Kodama vector conforms to the Killing equation by choosing $\psi_a=0$ as in Ref.~\cite{Hayward:1997jp}, we ensure that the surface gravity is uniquely defined and recovers the Reissner-Nordstrom surface gravity in the static limit.
 A consequence of this is that the Kodama trajectory is no longer geodesic so that a detector travelling along such a trajectory will require some acceleration.
 With this in mind, Eq.~\eqref{KodamaSG0} becomes

 By decomposing a generic, spherically symmetric spacetime metric into the form